Modular fixed points in equivariant homotopy theory: Weight Structures

 \begin{lem} There is a symmetric monoidal equivalence $\cH^{\natural} \simeq \permgr^{\natural}$.
 In particular, the subcategory $\cH^{\natural} \subseteq \Mod_{\nH \underl{R}}^{\omega}(\specg)$ is (the nerve of) a $1$-category. \end{lem} \begin{proof} Since compact and dualisable objects in $\Mod_{\nH \underl{R}}(\specg)$ agree, its compact part inherits a symmetric monoidal structure.
 We first show that $\cH^{\natural}$ inherits a symmetric monoidal structure from $\Mod_{\nH \underl{R}}^{\omega}(\specg)$.
 It contains the unit $\nH \underl{R}$, and

 hence $\cH$ is closed under tensor products, and the same follows for $\cH^{\natural}$.
-We show that $\permgr \simeq \cH$, then the asserted result follows by passing to idempotent completions.
+We show that $\permgr \simeq \cH$, then the statement follows by passing to idempotent completions.
 There is a symmetric monoidal and finite coproduct preserving composition

 where the second functor is the map